Learning Video Representations from Textual Web Supervision: Data Collection

-To analyze the scaling properties of WVT, we collect increasingly-large subsets of the dataset and measure indicators of their quality, shown in Figure~\ref{fig:scalinganalysis}.
-The dataset size is scaled up as one would do in practice, by selecting more and more of the top search results from each query, rather than by performing a random sample from the full WVT-70M dataset.
+To analyze the scaling properties of WTS, we collect increasingly-large subsets of the dataset and measure indicators of their quality, shown in Figure~\ref{fig:scalinganalysis}.
+The dataset size is scaled up as one would do in practice, by selecting more and more of the top search results from each query, rather than by performing a random sample from the full WTS-70M dataset.
 The indicators measure, for each piece of metadata, the mean length (in words), the rate of missing-ness (for descriptions and tags, which can be omitted by the user), and the mean number of tags.
 We find that search results are imbalanced in terms of how these indicators are distributed.
 Specifically, descriptions and tags tend to get \emph{shorter} with larger dataset sizes, but titles and channel names in fact get \emph{longer}.
 We also find that the percentage of videos which have any tags or a description stays relatively constant, but the average number of unique tags drops.
 These analyses indicate that the quality of descriptions and tags tend to decrease, that is, they get shorter and therefore less descriptive, for larger dataset sizes.
 Notably, we do not see the same for titles or channel names, indicating that these may be a more reliable source of supervision at the largest dataset sizes.
 This is reflected in our experiments in Section~\ref{sec:scalingexps}, where we find that using all sources of metadata is helpful for smaller dataset sizes, but that these additional sources of metadata reduce performance when scaled to the largest dataset sizes.

-\textbf{Implementation Details.} Since Kinetics videos are also collected from the Internet, we discard videos from WVT which appear in the Kinetics validation or test sets.
+\textbf{Implementation Details and Deduplication.} Since Kinetics videos are also collected from the Internet, we discard videos from WTS which appear in the Kinetics validation or test sets.
 Since many videos do not contain a description or tags, we code the missing information as an empty string, rather than discarding these videos.
-We perform all searches in English, so WVT contains primarily (though not exclusively) English-language videos and metadata.
+We perform all searches in English, so WTS contains primarily (though not exclusively) English-language videos and metadata.
 However, our approach is extensible to any language.